vzhou842/victorzhou.com/content/posts/2019-02-14-why-webpack.md

 ## Stage 1: One file = One script

-In the very beginning, I separated my client Javascript into a few files and included all of them in my HTML with `<script>` tags.
+In the very beginning, I separated my client Javascript into a few files and included all of them in my HTML with `html›<script>` tags.
 Here’s how the scripts section in my `index.html` looked on Day 1 of building GeoArena:

 ```html
 <script src="https://cdn.socket.io/socket.io-1.4.5.js"></script>